iafisher/scam/README-BUILTINS.md

 The `/` operator performs floating point division regardless of the types of its operands, which `//` operator only performs floor division on integers. `//` and `%` are the only two arithmetic operators with type restrictions: all others work on operands of any numerical type.

 The comparison operators are defined for integers, decimals, and strings.
-The `=` operator is additionally defined for lists and booleans.
+The `=` operator is additionally usefully defined for lists and booleans; it returns `false` for all other types, and with mixed types (unless both are numeric).

 ## Sequence functions
 ### Defined for all sequence types (quotes, strings and lists)